 - 4.1.1.
-Upon certification of this Agreement, the CWT agrees to pay the following increases to all employees covered by this Agreement and the salaries scheduled in schedule 3: - a.
-A 2.0% increase (or CPI if greater than 2%) effective from the first full pay period commencing on or after 1 July 2017 - b.
-A 2.0 % increase (or CPI if greater than 2%) effective from the first full pay period commencing on or after 1 July 2018 - c.
-A 2.0 % increase (or CPI if greater than 2%) effective from the first full pay period commencing on or after 1 July 2019 - 4.1.2.
-The CPI (consumer price index) referred to in clause 4.1.1 will be the percentage change in the all groups Adelaide index published by the Australian Bureau of Statistics from the March quarter in the year preceding the pay increase to the March quarter in the year of the pay increase. - 4.1.3.
-The CWT expects that there will be demonstrable productivity gains derived from this Agreement and that details of these will be provided via general managers to the Chief Executive Officer. - 4.1.4.
-Employees no longer in the employ of the CWT at the date of certification of the Agreement will be excluded from the salary increases, as per the provisions of this clause. - 4.1.5.
-Employees will be paid on a two week cycle for the life of this Agreement.
+Subject to a yes vote by 30 June 2021, the CWT agrees to pay the following increases to all employees covered by this Agreement and the salaries scheduled in schedule 3: - A 2.0% increase (or CPI if greater than 2%, capped at 2.5%) effective from the first full pay period commencing on or after 1 July 2021. - A 2.25% increase (or CPI if greater than 2.25%, capped at 2.5%) effective from the first full pay period commencing on or after 1 July 2022. - c.
+A 2.5 % increase (or CPI if greater than 2.5%, capped at 2.75%) effective from the first full pay period commencing on or after 1 July 2023. - 4.1.2 Once off arrangement due to COVID-19 Pandemic, subject to a yes vote by 30 June 2021. - a.
+No wage increase for the period from 1 July 2020 until 30 June 2021. - b.
+In lieu of a wage increase for the 2020/2021 financial year, full-time employees will be granted an additional 3 days special paid leave SLWP (MSO EA), pro rata for part time and casual employees (based on last 12 months).
+This leave is only applicable for the period from 1 July 2021 until 30 June 2022. - c.
+This once off paid leave must be taken prior to 30 June 2022.
+Employees have the option of cashing out part/whole of the paid leave.
+Any paid leave component not taken or cashed out by the 30 June 2022 will be paid out at ordinary rate in the FFPP in July 2022. - d.
+This leave may be taken in part or whole, by mutual agreement, between the employee and respective manager and approval will be based on operational needs. - e.
+This once off paid leave is over and above all other leave entitlements detailed in this EA and will be paid at the employee's ordinary hourly rate of pay excluding all penalties and loadings. - f.
+No adjustment will be made to the leave credited to an employee pursuant to this clause if the employee leaves the employment of CWT. - g.
+Leave entitlements under this clause will be adjusted on a pro rata basis if an employee commences employment with CWT after 1 July 2021. - 4.1.3.
+The CPI (consumer price index) referred to in clause 4.1.1 will be the percentage change in the all groups Adelaide index published by the Australian Bureau of Statistics from the March quarter in the year

+- preceding the pay increase to the March quarter in the year of the pay increase. - 4.1.4 Employees no longer in the employ of the CWT at the date of certification of the Agreement will be excluded from the salary increases, as per the provisions of this clause. - 4.1.5.
+Employees will be paid on a two (2) week cycle for the life of this Agreement.